-Once the smoker has reached about 220, I start adjusting the vents a little to allow it to settle in nicely at about 250 degrees.
+Once the smoker had reached about 220°F (104°C), I started adjusting the vents a little to allow it to ease on up to my target temperature of 250°F (121°C).
 This is something that can only be learned by practice.
-For mine, all 3 vents are open about 1/4 of the way to hold 250 for the amount of charcoal that I used.
+For mine, all 3 vents are open about 1/4 of the way to hold my set temperature for the amount of charcoal that I used.

-I placed about 15 of the hot wings on the bottom grate, skin side up.
+I placed about 15 of the hot wings on the bottom grate.
 Then I added the top grate and put the rest of the wings on the top grate.

-After about 1 hour and 15 minutes the chicken wings have reached 165 degrees and they are technically done.
+After about 1 hour and 30 minutes the chicken wings had reached 175°F (79°C) and were perfectly done.

-Use a digital probe meat thermometer to tell you when the wings are done to a safe temperature (165 degrees F)
+Use a digital probe meat thermometer to tell you when the wings are done for best results.